Abbey Road: "Something"

 Harrison was inspired to write "Something" during sessions for the White Album by listening to his label-mate James Taylor's "Something in the Way She Moves" from his album James Taylor.
 After the lyrics were refined during the Let It Be sessions (tapes reveal Lennon giving Harrison some songwriting advice during its composition), the song was initially given to Joe Cocker, but was subsequently recorded for Abbey Road.
 Cocker's version appeared on his album Joe Cocker! that November.

 "Something" was Lennon's favourite song on the album, and McCartney considered it the best song Harrison had written.
-Though the song was written by Harrison, Frank Sinatra once commented that it was his favourite Lennon–McCartney composition and "the greatest love song ever written".
+Frank Sinatra once commented that it was "the greatest love song ever written".
 Lennon contributed piano to the recording and while most of the part was removed, traces of it remain in the final cut, notably on the middle eight, before Harrison's guitar solo.

-The song was issued as a double A-side single with "Come Together" in October 1969 and topped the US charts for one week, becoming the Beatles' first number 1 single that was not a Lennon–McCartney composition.
+The song was issued as a double A-side single with "Come Together" in October 1969 and topped the US charts for one week, becoming the Beatles' first number-1 single that was not a Lennon–McCartney composition.
 It was also the first Beatles single from an album already released in the UK.
 (Note: In the 1960s, UK record industry protocol was that singles did not normally appear on albums.)
 Apple's Neil Aspinall filmed a promotional video, which combined separate footage of the Beatles and their wives.